anusha761/IT_Ticket_Classification_Project/README.md

 ## Conclusions
 Several approaches were evaluated to arrive at the final model.
-The initial method involved TFIDF Vectorization and traditional machine learning models like Logistic Regression and RandomForest.
+The initial method involved TFIDF Vectorization and traditional machine learning models like RandomForest.
 The deep learning approach incorporated Tokenization and the GloVe word embedding technique, followed by models like GRU (Gated Recurrent Unit) and LSTM (Long Short-Term Memory).
 The extension of this project applies Llama 3.1, demonstrating the effectiveness of large language models in text classification tasks.
 Despite using a subset of the full dataset, the LLM-based model shows promising results.

 LSTM (Long Short-Term Memory) with Dropout